The Queen Anne Doll club.

 Note: The portrait of Ann Proctor can be seen at the Hammond-Harwood House museum in Annapolis Maryland.

-Intrigued Tess began making notes and drawing sketches of the doll.
+Intrigued Tess began making notes, drawings and sketches of that doll.

-Tess continued to work on this doll project for several years honing her skills.
-During this time, Tess had become a volunteer at the historic Tate House in Portland, Maine.
-Tess got an idea that her Queen Anne style doll could be a hands-on learning aid for young visitors.
+Tess continued to work on this doll project for several years honing her skills and during that time she become a volunteer at the historic Tate House in Portland, Maine.
+Tess then got the idea that her Queen Anne style doll could be a hands-on learning aid for young visitors.